Kitchen Countertop Options: Quartz

 Advantages of quartz

 • Design versatility: Quartz can be custom fabricated in any style, shape, thickness, or color, and finished in a myriad of ways (polished, honed, sandblasted, or embossed).
-Unlike natural stone, it can also receive specialized edging
+Unlike natural stone, it can also receive specialized edging.

 • Impeccable consistency: Manufactured with advanced technology and finished to the highest standards, quartz countertops are perfectly uniform and contain no flaws.
 Their seams are also virtually imperceptible.